Old Palace School

-The Old Palace of John Whitgift School is a selective independent school for girls in Croydon, London.
-The Old Palace is protected as a Grade I listed building.
+The Old Palace of John Whitgift School was a selective independent school for girls in Croydon, London.
+It was founded in 1889, and closed in July 2025.
+It was based in the Old Palace in Old Town, a Grade I listed building.

-It consists of a pre-school for the ages of 3-4, a preparatory department for the ages of 4-11 and a senior school for pupils aged 11–18.
-The school is operated by the Whitgift Foundation, along with Whitgift School and Trinity School of John Whitgift, and is consistently ranked as one of the top performing independent girls' schools in London.
+It consisted of a pre-school for pupils aged 3–4, a preparatory department for pupils aged 4–11, and a senior school for pupils aged 11–18.
+The school was operated by the Whitgift Foundation, along with Whitgift School and the Trinity School of John Whitgift.

 History

 The school was founded in 1889 by the Sisters of the Church.
 The "Old Palace" itself was for 500 years the summer residence of the Archbishops of Canterbury.
 In the 19th century the Archbishops ended their residence at Croydon Palace and used Addington Palace, also in Croydon, instead.
 The Palace was sold and subsequently used as a bleaching factory, amongst other things.
-The building was rescued by the Duke of Newcastle in 1887 and given to the Sisters Of The Church who used it for educational purposes.
+The building was rescued by the Duke of Newcastle-under-Lyne in 1887 and given to the Sisters of the Church, who used it for educational purposes.

 In 1945, the school became a Direct Grant Grammar School and in 1975, became a fully independent day school for girls.
 The school joined the Whitgift Foundation in 1993.
-The school merged with Croham Hurst School, a former independent school, in 2008.
+The school merged with Croham Hurst School, a former private girls' school, in 2008.

-It is also home to a suspected ghost – The Green Lady – who was said to have lived there around the time of Queen Elizabeth I.
+In September 2023, Whitgift Foundation announced the decision to close the school permanently in August 2025 owing to financial difficulties.